TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 * manage or share app permissions
 * revise existing apps
 * view information about each app such as its version number, owner, revision number to name a few <br/>

-The rest of this tutorial explains details about how to package your Tapis(Agave) app, register your app with the Apps service and some other useful apps CLI commands.
+The rest of this tutorial explains details about how to package your Tapis(Agave) app, register your app with the Apps service and some other useful CLI commands for Apps.

 ### App Packaging